 - Many entrepreneurs or small startups are availing the skill sets and expertise of freelancers as well.
 So in short, freelancers have made it easy for individuals to approach them for making a business plan, or tax preparations, etc.

 - The freelancers themselves have the opportunities to become entrepreneurs and outsource their projects to many other freelancers.

 We can say without a doubt that freelancing has contributed a lot to the economy of the country and further has a lot of potentials to further put the citizen of Pakistan towards a productive source of earning.

 Freelancing essentially works through websites.
-The sites connect the freelancers to various offerings posted by companies, individuals, entrepreneurs, etc. The competition though is a lot on such site to global access.
+The sites connect the freelancers to various offerings posted by companies, individuals, entrepreneurs, etc. The competition though is a lot on such sites to global access.
 The process of biddings and gigs is a lot complicated if you are new to the industry.
-But once you have a portfolio set up to showcase your skillset, it becomes easier.
+But once you have a portfolio set up to showcase your skill set, it becomes easier.